This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 MRI

 MRI (magnetic resonance imaging) is a type of neuroimaging that uses magnetic fields to take pictures of the infant’s brain and spine.
-MRI scans will look at the structures in more detail and generate more definitive results than ultrasound or CT.[2]
+MRI scans look at the structures in more detail and generate more definitive results than ultrasound or CT.[2]

 For more detailed information on imaging tests and cerebral palsy, refer to our article, Cerebral Palsy Imaging Tests.